SoWieMarkus/DefaultAppComponents/README.md

 Create a model class for every "class" you will get from your API.

-Example from my <a href="https://github.com/SoWieMarkus/TrackmaniaCOTDApp">Trackmania API</a>:
+Example from my <a href="https://github.com/SoWieMarkus/TrackmaniaCOTDApp">Trackmania Cup ot the Day App</a>:

 http://sowiemarkus.com:8080/cotd/2021/1/29